heetshah15/ds1/README.md

 cd ds1
 ```
 - Pick a project under `Projects/`, open its folder, install dependencies (if present), and run the app or scripts per the project's README above.

----

-If you'd like, I can commit this README for you and add the recommended `.gitignore` as a follow-up.